 Dopaminergic neurons

 SARS-CoV-2 is an enveloped, positive-sense, single-stranded RNA virus.
 Its genome encodes four structural proteins: the spike (S), envelope (E), nucleocapsid (N), and membrane (M) proteins.
-The S protein is a membrane-bound glycoprotein forming a homotrimer that binds to the membrane-bound angiotensin-converting enzyme 2 (ACE2) in host cells through the receptor binding domain located in the S1 subunit.
+The S protein is a membrane-bound glycoprotein that binds to the membrane-bound angiotensin-converting enzyme 2 (ACE2) in host cells through the receptor binding domain located in the S1 subunit.

 About the Study and Results

-The ACE2 blocking prevented virus infection, suggesting that SARS-CoV-2 infection of DA neurons derived from hPSCs depends on ACE2 receptors.
+The ACE2 blocking prevented SARS-CoV-2 infection of DA neurons derived from hPSCs, suggesting that SARS-CoV-2 infection of DA neurons depends on ACE2 receptors.

 By contrast, senescence-associated genes were not upregulated in cortical neurons derived from hPSCs, which is consistent with previous data showing that cortical neurons are not susceptible to SARS-CoV-2 infection.
-Also, the senescence pathway was not upregulated in lung organoids, pancreatic cells, liver organoids, and cardiomyocytes infected with SARS-CoV-2.
+Importantly, the senescence pathway was not upregulated in lung organoids, pancreatic cells, liver organoids, and cardiomyocytes infected with SARS-CoV-2.

-The FDA Food and Drug Administration (FDA)-approved drugs riluzole, metformin, and imatinib were found to block SARS-CoV-2-mediated DA neuron senescence.
-Riluzole, metformin, and imatinib reduced β-gal activity in a dose-dependent manner without cytotoxicity.
-They also down-regulated the genes involved in the senescence pathway and decreased viral RNA in DA neurons infected with SARS-CoV-2.
-Metformin has already been identified as a potential COVID-19 therapeutic agent, and its use was associated with reduced mortality in COVID-19 patients with obesity and type 2 diabetes.
-Two randomized, placebo-controlled studies found that metformin significantly reduced the viral load and the incidence of long COVID syndrome in outpatients infected with SARS-CoV-2. https://discovermednews.com/beneficial-effect-of-metformin-in-individuals-infected-with-sars-cov-2/
+It is worth noting that the FDA Food and Drug Administration (FDA)-approved drugs riluzole, metformin, and imatinib were found to block SARS-CoV-2-mediated DA neuron senescence.
+Riluzole, metformin, and imatinib were found to reduce β-gal activity in a dose-dependent manner without cytotoxicity, down-regulate the genes involved in the senescence pathway, and reduce viral RNA in DA neurons infected with SARS-CoV-2.Â

 Conclusion